openjdk/guide/src/guide/jbs-jdk-bug-system.md

   <tr>
     <td class="dictionary">[[regression]{.jbs-label}]{#regression}</td>
     <td class="dictionary">
       Used to identify regressions.
-A regression is a bug that didn't exist in the previous release.
+A regression is where behavior has _incorrectly_ changed from a previous release.
 Ideally all regressions must be fixed in the following release.
 All regressions must have the [Affects Version/s]{.jbs-field} set.
     </td>
   </tr>
   <tr>